how to write a wedding speech

 Know your audience.

-The first step in writing any speech is understanding who you’ll be speaking to.
+The first step in writing any speech is understanding who you’ll speak to.
 Are they close friends and family who know you well?
 Or are they more distant relatives and acquaintances?
-Knowing your audience will help you determine what kind of jokes will land and which ones will fall flat.
+Knowing your audience will help you determine what kind of jokes will land and which will fall flat.
 If you’re not sure, err on the side of caution and stick to clean humour

 How to Write a Wedding Speech!